brownric3/brownric3/README.md

   if contacts == true:
     print("Instagram: raahi03", "Snapchat:raahim_17")
   else:
-    expirence = ["python', 'html', 'javascirpt'] #but I want to be able to learn more!
+    expirence = ['python', 'html', 'javascirpt'] #but I want to be able to learn more!

 <!---
 brownric3/brownric3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.